 Art and the Outdoors

 This spring, the PHS’s other signature event, the Philadelphia Flower Show, took on a decidedly artistic air.
-Dubbed ARTiculture, the 2014 show will celebrate art’s influence on gardening, and nature’s influence on art.
+Dubbed ARTiculture, the show celebrate art’s influence on gardening, and nature’s influence on art.
 Expect plants on display like works epitomizing the art of flower arranging.

 Sol LeWitt: Lines in Four Directions in Flowers, a garden originally conceived over 30 years ago by the artist, came to fruition behind the Philadelphia Museum of Art in 2012 for a two-year installation.
 At once wild and composed, the beautiful work lives between the Anne d’Harnoncourt Sculpture Garden and the Azalea Gardens.
 Nearby, the gardens of the Rodin Museum situate the artist’s works in a transporting French garden setting with Beaux-Arts architecture.